-Life was simpler then and we lived in a very small town where neighbors chat with each other outside their homes and practically we knew everyone in the neighborhood or maybe even the whole town.
+Life was simpler then and we lived in a very small town where neighbours chat with each other outside their homes and practically we knew everyone in the neighbourhood or maybe even the whole town.

-My mom knew how to sew so I and my sister would happily wear our Christmas dresses which looked alike.
-We felt like we were twin dolls lol!
+My mom knew how to sew, so my sister and I would happily wear our Christmas dresses which looked alike.
+We proudly beamed like we were twin dolls, lol!